Starting secondary school September 2024

 - Swakeleys School for Girls (opens new window)

-Swakeleys School for Girls operates a fair banding system to allocate places.
+The following school operates a fair banding system to allocate places.
 The places within each band are based on year 6 students taking a Non Verbal Reasoning Test (NVRT).
-The SIF form must be returned directly to the school by Friday 22 September, 4pm.

 Statistics